Mukesh-coder6374/Heart-Disease-Prdictor/README.md

 - RandomForestClassifier from scikit-learn
 - Trained on the UCI Heart Disease dataset
+## 🧠 Model Training
+The model was trained using a Random Forest Classifier.
+You can find the training code [here](./train_model.py).
 ## 📦 Requirements

 Install all packages using:pip install -r requirements.txt